KlayClarke/reddit-clone/README.md

 ## What I Learned?

-This project is important to me because it represents the beginning of my Typescript journey.
+Typescript is revered for good reason.
+I will try to never write a line of vanilla JS where Typescript is available.